Documentation

 .search_images("equipment")

-.organize("Sort by type")
+.analyze("Categorize by equipment type")

 .run()